-Under the General Data Protection Regulation, companies carrying out a « cross border data processing » must appoint a Lead Data Protection Authority, which will be acting as their main point of contact.
+Under the General Data Protection Regulation (GDPR), organisations which carry out a « cross border data processing » must appoint a Lead Data Protection Authority.
+This appointed Supervisory Authority will act as their main point of contact.

-Though initially introduced to lower the administrative burden of organisations, which previously had to deal with each Member State authority, the one-stop-shop provisions were the main point of disagreement during the negotiation of the GDPR and as a result, have become complex.
+Although initially introduced to lower the administrative burden of organisations, which previously had to deal with each Member State’s authority, the one-stop-shop provisions were the main point of disagreement during the negotiation of the GDPR and as a result, have become complex.

-Indeed, these provisions only apply to cross border processing and not to the organisation’s whole processing activities, companies whose main establishment is outside of the EU may not benefit from these provisions, and it entails a formal appointment of the Lead Auhtority where necessary.
+Indeed, these provisions only apply to cross border processing activities and not to the organisation’s whole processing activities.
+Besides, if the organisation’s main establishment for this processing activities is outside of the EU, the organisation will not benefit from these provisions.
+It also entails the formal appointment of the Lead Auhtority where necessary.

 According to GDPR, a cross border processing is either :

 - A processing of personal data which takes place in the context of the activities of a controller or a processor’s establishments, located in more than one Member States; OR

 - A processing of personal data which takes place in the context of the activities of a single establishment of a controller or a processor in the Union but which substantially affect or is likely to substantially affect data subjects in more than one Member States.

 In practice, a processing activity will qualify as a “cross boarder processing” if it concerns:

 - at least two of an organisation’s establishments which are located in two different Member states;

 - one EU-based establishment of an organisation provided the processing activity targets individuals in more than one Member State.